 Why are core muscles important?
-We often hear about the importance of activating your “core” during exercise, but many people remain unsure on what comprises this complex network of muscles, and are at a total loss when it comes to how to get a stronger core (opens in new tab).
+We often hear about the importance of activating your core during exercise, but many people remain unsure on what comprises this complex network of muscles.

 There's a lot more to this crucial group of muscles than initially meets the eye, which is why we sought the expertise of Arielle Martone, a physical therapist, yoga instructor, and owner of Find Your Way Mama, to ask the question – why are core muscles important?